mienaikoe/ziyu/Lore/Notes.md

   - Mel's struggle is anxiety, paranoia, trust
   - Lif asks Mel if she is pregnant (show they've been trying but Mel is keeping a secret from them that she's preventing it somehow)

-- Somehow explain how the time system works,
+- Somehow explain how the time system works

 - Accentuate the train pipes